ViewSonic PG706HD home cinema projector review

 A built-in 10-watt speaker offers flexibility, especially if you’re looking for a grab and go unit.
 If you already have external speakers, then the audio output makes connecting them simple.

-As ViewSonic Projector Software Updates are available online, you can easily keep your projector firmware up to date either using a USB stick or via LAN.
+As software updates for the ViewSonic home cinema projector range are available online, you can easily keep your projector firmware up to date either using a USB stick or via LAN.

 As a flexible projector, you can position the ViewSonic PG706HD in one of four ways.
 You can angle it up, using the adjustable front foot, from a table either from in front or behind the screen.
 You can ceiling mount the unit and project forward on to a screen or from behind it.